Harshsawkare/Arth/README.md

 - No Clear Error UI:

   - Network or API errors are only shown via snackbars.
 A better error page or retry button could enhance UX.
+  - Hero animations while navigating to article details page and shimmer effects while loading the artciles can provide better UX.

 - Search API Rate Limit: